alexandre10044/DofusLike-C/README.md

 # DofusLike-C
 Final year project, DofusLike in C, with CSFML

-Please use official Epitech CSFML lib to run this game.
+Please use official CSFML lib to run this game.
+Version required: CSFML-2.5-sources.zip

 UPDATE: New link for the CSFML lib.
 -> https://github.com/Epitech/dump/blob/master/build_csfml.sh